THE IMPORTANCE OF PROPER INSTRUMENT PROCESSING

 OSAP has developed two resources for those delivering oral care outside of the traditional dental office.

-The first is new draft guidance on infection control considerations for dental services performed in sites using portable equipment or mobile vans (see link below under "Dental Guidance").
+The first is guidance on infection control considerations for dental services performed in sites using portable equipment or mobile vans (see link below under "Dental Guidance").
 The second resource is designed to keep dental workers and patients safe in the provision of humanitarian aid in nontraditional care settings.

 The US Centers for Disease Control and Prevention (CDC), in its most recent infection control guidance for dental facilities (see CDC Guidelines below), indicate that, "Removal of debris and contamination is achieved either by scrubbing with a surfactant, detergent, and water, or by an automated process (e.g., ultrasonic cleaner or washer-disinfector) using chemical agents.
 If visible debris, whether inorganic or organic matter, is not removed, it will interfere with microbial inactivation and can compromise the disinfection or sterilization process...using automated equipment can be safer and more efficient than manually cleaning contaminated instruments."